Twig Adventures

 The river park also has a ton of ducks and geese, which I’ve been chasing since I was a little kid.
 To me it’s always been “the Duck Park.”
 I’ve been honing my skills at catching domestic fowl over the years and scored quite a big one here.
 I thought I might try this goose as a flotation device but she was not into that idea, so I just hugged her for a bit and let her go.

-OK, couldn’t resist sharing these funny pictures but back to the hiking!
+OK, couldn’t resist sharing one of my pettings but back to the hiking!
 We car camped at the trailhead the night before.
-Sandy was with us for the camping but decided to hang out in Buena Vista the next day…I think she wanted to maximize her time with the tube and river.
 Hitting the trail in the morning felt really good.
-We had decided to go up Columbia first, saving Harvard for last, even though 14ers.com describes the route in reverse.
+We decided to go up Columbia first, saving Harvard for last, even though 14ers.com describes the route in reverse.
 Harvard is the 3rd highest peak in Colorado, so it felt right to finish on a high note.
 The hike to Columbia was pretty uneventful.
 We passed some trail crews diligently improving switchbacks…they really do help to resolve erosion issues and protect the fragile tundra.
-Stellar also took a great photo of me, very chill with beautiful colors and perfect framing of Mt Yale in the background.
-It’s one of my favorites from the summer.
+Just look at this beautiful tread…one of my favorite photos from the summer.

 I focused my attention on a photogenic pika.
 Even though I’ve seen thousands, they are just too cute to resist.
 I fall for them every time.

 The summit only had a few other people and no signs.
 So we did silly poses in front of Mt Harvard.
-As if by old habit now, we quickly had our fill and started towards the next peak.
+We quickly had our fill and started towards the next peak.
 Going down the ridge, we caught up to 2 hikers that we recognized from our most recent trip to Challenger Point/Kit Carson.
 They were the couple that told us about the crowds that Sunday.
 We were happy to get to chat with them again and like us, they were trying to connect the ridge to Harvard.
 We hiked together for a bit, trying to work out the route.
 There wasn’t much of a trail anywhere to be found.

-The mountain gods seemed intent on driving us along our own paths this day.
 Even though I had studied the route and knew I was going the wrong way, I came to a gully that I just felt compelled to go down.
-Stellar went the correct way, traversing a rough talus slope.
 The couple followed me down the gully for a bit but wisely turned back at some point.
 To me it looked like the most direct way to get across the valley to the ridge on the other side but I lost a lot of elevation in the process.
-This route requires a drop of 1,500′ from one peak to the next and I probably did closer to 2,000′.
-Oh, and the gully kept getting steeper and steeper.
+This route required a drop of 1,500′ from one peak to the next and I probably did closer to 2,000′.
+The gully also kept getting steeper and steeper.
 I tried to follow around some rocks at one point but got cliffed out.
 So I just kept going down the funnel, letting gravity do the work.
 In the hairiest places, I shifted my weight down, ready to slide on my butt if need be.
 I’m pretty comfortable going down steep slopes and made it to the bottom unscathed.
 When I turned around to look at the slope from the bottom, I simply thought, “well that was stupid.”
 I didn’t dwell on it though, focused on getting to the much easier ridge on the other side of the valley.

 Action shot with Mt.
 Columbia in the background.
 The connecting ridge is also viewable behind me but it’s too jagged to follow directly.
-We had gone down through the valley to the left of the ridge, which is not all visible in the picture above.
+We went down through the valley to the left of the ridge, which is not visible in the picture above.

 Finally we made it to the summit of Mt Harvard, where I admittedly felt pretty winded.
 The fatigue passed quickly and we enjoyed the summit to ourselves for the whole time we were there.
 It had been one of the most quiet days this summer but not surprising for a Monday.
 We looked onward at the remaining peaks in the range…7 14ers that I have yet to hike in the Sawatch range.
 This will require a minimum of 5 more trips…plenty of opportunity for years to come.